fcattl/mosesacs/README.md

 README
 ======

-What is MosesACS?
+What is org.mosesacs.MosesACS?
 ----------------

-MosesACS is a standalone ACS daemon which implements the CWMP TR-069 standard.
+org.mosesacs.MosesACS is a standalone ACS daemon which implements the CWMP TR-069 standard.
 It's written in groovy and is designed to be a portable/standalone easy to use and zero-conf application, which enables you to